pascal-fb-martin/houserelays/README.md

 The optional cause parameter is reflected in the event that records the control.
 This is a way to describe what caused the control to be issued, thus the name.

 ```
-GET /relays/changes[?since=MILLISECONDS]
+GET /relays/changes[?since=MILLISECONDS][&sync=0|1]
 ```

 Return a JSON array of the recent input state changes.
 The history is not saved to disk and the server keeps only a fixed number of state changes.
 The client must request new changes at most every 5 seconds.

 This endpoint returns no data if there is no input point configured.
 Output points are never included here.

+If the `sync` option is present and its value is 1, the response also includes the state of all points (not just input) in the same `control.status` object as returned by `/relays/status`.
+This option is intended to keep the data from requests for changes and status properly ordered.
+The client must process the changes data first, then the status data.
+The changes data represents changes that occurred prior to the current status.
+Future changes requests will include changes subsequent to that status.
+This way the client will not process the list of changes out of order compared to status.

+A client requesting both changes and status must use the `/relays/changes` endpoint instead of `/relays/status`.
+The `sync` option may be used at a longer interval than the poll (i.e. the sync option may be set every N requests only).

+> This is similar to how the [DNP 3](https://www.dnp.org/) standard's keeps event and static polls synchronized.
+The main difference is that DNP 3 keeps the `since` context on the server side, i.e. in the outstation, while this design makes the client responsible for maintaining that context (making multi-clients support much simpler).

 This returns data in the JSON format with the following structure:

 - host:                   Name of the host machine this service runs on.
 - timestamp:              Time of the response.
-- sequence:  An object that describes the input points that changed.
+- control.changes:        An object that describes the input points that changed.
-- sequence.start: Time of the oldest state.
+- control.changes.start:  Time of the oldest state.
-- sequence.step:  Interval between two consecutive values.
+- control.changes.step:   Interval between two consecutive values.
-- sequend.end:    Time of the most recent state (relative to sequence.start).
+- control.sequend.end:    Time of the most recent state (relative to changes.start).
-- sequence.data:  An object that lists every input that changed.
-Each input is an array of sequential values.
+- control.changes.data:   An object that lists every input point that changed.
+Each input point is an array of sequential values (i.e. a time series) sampled at `control.changes.step` intervals.
+- control.status:         If sync requested.
+See `/relays/status`.

-All time values in the sequence object are in millisecond units.
+All time values in the control.changes object are in millisecond units.

 ```
 GET /relays/config